tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 the code, thus the code has a multitude of possible effects which are not controlled by the programmer.

+<em>Note: The following example highlights a few of the effects of ambiguous
+source text and is by no means exhaustive.</em>

 ### Example

 ```js